autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-One of  light, fan, cover, sensor or switch, plus...
+One of  light, fan, cover, sensor, switch or button, plus...
 - sa=     Suggested area
 - img=    Image
 - pn=     Preferred name (defaults to CBus tag)
 - dec=    Decimal places
 - unit=   Unit of measurement
 - scale=  Multiplier / divider

+Buttons provide a uni-directional way for Home Assistant to CBus for trigger control (e.g. trigger a scene).
+For these the preferred name is used as an optional prefix to the trigger level tag to name the button.
+There is currently no mechanism to rename the button, but this could be implemented.

 Keyword examples: